neurodata/ndstore/docs/sphinx/datamodel.rst

 .. function:: Scaling Choices

-   Scaling Choices represent the orientation of the data being stored, Z Slices corresponds to a Z-slice orientation (as in a collection of tiff images in which each tiff is a slice on the z plane) and Isotropic corresponds to an isotropic orientation (in which each tiff is a slice on the y plane).
+   Scaling is the scaling method of the data being stored.
+0 corresponds to a Z-slice orientation (as in a collection of tiff images in which each tiff is a slice on the z plane) where data will be scaled only on the xy plane, not the z plane.
+1 corresponds to an isotropic orientation (in which each tiff is a slice on the y plane) where data is scaled along all axis.

    :Type: {Z Slices, Isotropic}
    :Default: Z Slices